 According to Omotunde, Ehioghae, Aluko-Arowolo and Ayoola (2014), universities are to generate new knowledge and also encourage transferred and adopted of this new innovation.
 Since this requires an atmosphere of research, libraries are left with no options or choice than to provide access to relevant information resources by applying this to enable quick access, integrate and repackage information for the end user that will capacitate and enrich higher educational institutions means of conducting research.
 Basically, library resources are materials that users consult in making decisions and also for problem-solving.
-The uses of electronic information resources in the University libraries is aimed at broadening the range of available information within the library and adding value to the content by making them accessible through digital means so that students, researchers, and the entire members of the university community can access them anytime and anywhere.
+The uses of electronic information within the library and adding value to the content by making them accessible through digital means so that students, researchers, and the entire members of the university community can access them anytime and anywhere.